kea-dpd/.github/profile/README.md

 # KEA - Digital Product Deveoplemnt

-##### [kea-dpd @ GitHub](https://github.com/kea-dpd) is where you get the short overview of the the full-semester (30 ECTS) elective programme _Digital Prodcut Development_ at [Copenhagen School of Technology and Design](https://www.kea.dk)
+##### [kea-dpd @ GitHub](https://github.com/kea-dpd) is where you get the short overview of the the full-semester (30 ECTS) elective programme _Digital Product Development_ at [Copenhagen School of Technology and Design](https://www.kea.dk)

 ## First run
-Our international, full-semester elective “Digital Product Development” is focusing on interdisciplinary, agile teams, establishing an early contact with companies, and their end-users, exploring market fit, entering into feed-back loops, working with approaches to gain data-driven learnings.
+Our international, full-semester elective Digital Product Development is focusing on interdisciplinary, agile teams, establishing an early contact with companies, and their end-users, exploring market fit, entering into feedback loops, working with approaches to gain data-driven learnings.
 The intent is to develop digital products.
 This is not programming, this is product development.
-In this elective we will make _everyone_ developers - even the ones that are not necessarily tech saavy geeks.
-We do it by using relevant tools.

-This international elective programme will run for the first time from August 2023 - to X-mas 2023.
+This international elective programme will run from August 2023 to December 2023.

 <details open><summary><h2>Details</h2> (click to toggle expand/collapse)</summary>